-Abraham Lincoln came to New England twice, in September 1848 and February 1860.
-Newspapers reported extensively on Abraham Lincoln in New England, though he had far more fame in 1860.
+Before he moved into the White House, Abraham Lincoln came to New England twice.
+Newspapers reported extensively on Abraham Lincoln in New England both in September 1848 and in February 1860, though he had far more fame on his second visit.

 Here are five facts about Abraham Lincoln in New England.

-The day after his famed Cooper-Union speech in New York, Lincoln stopped in Providence.
+The day after his famed Cooper-Union speech in New York on Feb.
+27, 1860, Lincoln stopped in Providence.

 He left the city in a frenzy as newspapers fell over themselves to praise him or attack him.
 The next day, Feb.
 28, 1860, he gave an impromptu speech at Railroad Hall in the Providence train station.